JohnRizkalla/Tableau_Bank_Churn_Analysis/README.md

 # Recommendation

 #### 1. Need to dig deeper into why the highest churn rate at Germany & France.
-#### 2. Figuring a way of process to keep tracking of the inactive customers to involve them more in the Bank's products & services.
+#### 2. Figuring a way of keeping track of the inactive customers to involve them more in the Bank's products & services.
 #### 3. Making a survey for the churned customers who owned a credit card to see if there is any downsides from this service.
-#### 4. Although the years doesn't impact much but need to reach those who have long membership years & high relatively churned rate like the 10% for the 9 years membership.
+#### 4. Although the years doesn't impact much but need to reach those who have long membership years & high relatively churned rate like the 10% for the 9 years membership to asses their reason of leaving.
 #### 5. Provide a retention plans specially for the age group from 40 to 59 & the "Fair" & "Poor" score ranges.